akankshaparashar45/Face-Detection/README.md

 - Export metadata to a .csv file

 # Part C: Face Recognition using Embeddings
-📌 Objective:
+## Objective:
 To recognize faces by computing embeddings with a pretrained VGGFace model and classifying them using SVM.

-📁 Dataset:
+## Dataset:
-PINS dataset containing aligned face images of 100 celebrities.
+- Pinterest dataset containing aligned face images of 100 celebrities.

-Format: Folder structure with subfolders per person.
+- Format: Folder structure with subfolders per person.

-Size: ~10,770 images
+- Size: ~10,770 images

-Source: Provided as part of coursework; reuse is restricted.
+- Source: Provided as part of coursework; reuse is restricted.

-⚠️ Cannot share dataset publicly.
+Note: Cannot share dataset publicly.
 You may use any labeled face dataset like LFW or your own.

-🔧 Methodology:
+## Methodology:
-Load images and extract metadata
+- Load images and extract metadata

-Preprocess and normalize face inputs
+- Preprocess and normalize face inputs

-Compute face embeddings using pretrained VGGFace model
+- Compute face embeddings using pretrained VGG19 model

-Use PCA for dimensionality reduction
+- Evaluate cosine similarity between embeddings

-Train SVM classifier on embeddings
+- Use PCA for dimensionality reduction

-Predict identity of test face images
+- Train SVM classifier on embeddings

-Evaluate cosine similarity between embeddings
+- Predict identity of test face images